 Van Liere and WV IDeA Research Conference

-This newly transformed conference will engage researchers from WVU, Marshall and academic institutions from across the state of West Virginia.
+The conference will engage researchers from WVU and academic institutions from across the state of West Virginia and regional area.

 Dates